 Not too long after I became master of my driving domain, I started receiving credit card solicitations in the mail.
 I had glorious visions of myself: sunglasses-clad, stereo blasting, out on the open road to the mall with the wind whipping through my hair, free at last from the confines of having to pay cash.
 To my relief, there was no Credit Education Class that I had to take.
 No manuals to read.
 No movies to watch about the unfortunate souls on the brink of financial ruin.
 No coach to put on the brakes before my spending swerved out of control.
 No ever-important credit education test.
 No examiner to make sure I knew when to park my credit card.
 I had a license to charge and I had never been taught how to avoid crashing.

 Some fortunate people are born knowing how to responsibly manage their money.
 They save their pennies and start a college fund at the ripe ol’ age of 3.
-Even though my parents did try to teach me the importance of saving my pennies, I was always the kid trying to frantically rob my piggy bank at the first clang of the ice cream truck.
+Even though my parents did try to teach me the importance of getting an online broker France and investing, I was always the kid trying to frantically rob my piggy bank at the first clang of the ice cream truck.
 I was not born a saver.
 I was always a spender.
 I realize that I am responsible for my own actions but maybe some formal credit education would have kept me out of trouble.
 Instead, I learned the hard way.

 I worked when I was in college but didn’t make much money.
 Credit cards allowed me to live beyond my means.
 Why on Earth would I actually wait to save up and buy something when I could have it instantly just by putting it on a credit card?
 I could not afford all of the things I was buying on my measly salary but the credit cards made it possible.
 I honestly wanted to be responsible and stop using the cards but whenever faced with temptation, I always caved.
 I tried to leave them at home but quickly discovered that if I just gave the store my ID and Social Security number, I could charge without even having possession of the card.
 Before long, I found myself in serious credit card debt.